 Candidates for graduation must be of good moral character consistent with the requirements of the pharmacy profession and CPG faculty.
 It is the position of the faculty that anyone who uses, possesses, distributes, sells, or is under the influence of narcotics, dangerous drugs, or controlled substances, or who abuses alcohol or is involved in any conduct involving moral turpitude, fails to meet the ethical and moral requirements of the profession and may be dismissed from any program or denied the awarding of any degree from CPG.

 To qualify for graduation, a student must have satisfied the following requirements:

-- Although attendance at the commencement ceremony is not required, graduates are encouraged to attend and must notify the Dean in advance if they will be absent.
+Graduates are encouraged to attend the commencement ceremony and must notify the Dean in advance if they will be absent.
 Graduates are responsible for providing a permanent address to the Registrar so that official documents can be forwarded.